Iain Duncan Smith: Later backbench career

+Following an incident in October 2021 in Manchester outside a Conservative Party Conference where Duncan Smith had a traffic cone put on his head and verbally harangued, in November 2022 a man had one charge of assault dismissed with "no case to answer" and two others were found not guilty of using threatening, abusive or insulting words or behaviour with intent.
+Duncan Smith sought to overturn the acquittal, seeking to retry the defendants for using what he called an "appallingly abusive piece of language" - the phrase "Tory scum" - but was rejected by the high court, which agreed with the original ruling that the phrase had been used "to highlight the policies" of Duncan Smith and that this was "reasonable" in relation to the rights of freedom of expression.

 Following the Liberal Democrats' victory in the North Shropshire by-election, Duncan Smith stated the government had lost focus due to stories about Downing Street parties where COVID-19 rules were broken.
 Duncan Smith stated, "The prime minister needs to show really strongly that he doesn't just disapprove but is prepared to get rid of people who are breaking those rules."

 In July 2022, Duncan Smith announced his support for Liz Truss in the July–September 2022 Conservative Party leadership election because she had done more than her opponents to "deliver the benefits of Brexit".
-Following Truss's appointment as leader of the Conservative Party, Duncan Smith called on his colleagues to "unite" behind Liz Truss or risk losing the next election.
+Following Truss's appointment as leader of the Conservative Party, Duncan Smith called on his colleagues to "unite" behind Truss or risk losing the next election.

-In September 2022, Duncan Smith declined an offer to serve in Liz Truss's first Cabinet.
+In September 2022, Duncan Smith declined an offer to serve in Liz Truss's cabinet.
 After Tom Tugendhat was chosen as Minister of State for Security, Duncan Smith announced he was considering seeking the Chairmanship of the Foreign Affairs Select Committee.

 In September 2022, Duncan Smith joined a number of senior Conservative Party members in calling for the Chinese government's invitation to the Queen's funeral to be withdrawn.

 Duncan Smith endorsed Rishi Sunak in the October 2022 Conservative Party leadership election.

+At the 2024 general election, Duncan Smith was again re-elected, with a decreased vote share of 35.6% and an increased majority of 4,758.